EraYaN/ERTS/README.md

 ### Keyboard Input Map

-For full control input map see `src\ERTS.Dashboard\Input\PatchBox.cs`, one might need to change the Guid near the top to have a new joystick fully working.
+For full control input map see `src\ERTS.Dashboard\Input\PatchBox.cs` for the class constructor, one might need to change the Guid near the top to have a new joystick fully working.
+This Guid is printed to the Debug Console while running from Visual Studio in Debug mode, or in the input tab in the Settings window.
+The number of bound devices shows in the status bar of the Dashboard.
+1 for the Keyboard, 2 for Joystick+Keyboard and 3 for Joystick+Keyboard+Gamepad.
+The input only gets processed when it does not say 'Disenganed' in the bottom status bar.

 ## Authoring information

 The Authoring information is contained in the header files where possible.
-Here follows a list of all files with Authoring annotations. `//Author: <name>`
+Here follows a list of all files with Authoring annotations. `//IN4073 Authoring claimed by: <name>`

 - `libraries\libertscommunication\packet_data.h` (And all derived classes `*_data.h`)
 - `libraries\libertscommunication\packet.h`